pcinfogmach/Wpf.Localization/README.md

 # Wpf localization

-Easy localization For wpf using json.
+Easy localization for WPF using JSON.

-features:
+*Features:*
-change locale easily with changeLocale command and commandparameter, or with nextlocalecommand or directly through code is static class so you can interact with it from anywhere in your code including through a viewmodel.
+Change locale easily using the ChangeLocale command with the CommandParameter, or use NextLocaleCommand, or directly manipulate it through code.

-note:
+It is a static class, allowing you to interact with it from anywhere in your code, including through a ViewModel.

-Requires a "Locale" Folder in your project
+*Note:*

-sample usage
+The json files should be placed in "Locale" folder in your project.
 ```
 <Window x:Class="localizationTestApp.MainWindow"
         xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"